Rachel and Andrew had a deeply loving marriage despite the controversy it incited among Jackson’s political rivals.

 Some observers described Rachel as an unfashionable country woman.
 By her own admission, she did prefer the company of her family and religious services to a constant round of parties and social engagements.

 After the Jacksons returned from Washington, Rachel’s health began to decline.
-As is the case with most nineteenth century medical diagnoses, it is difficult to translate Rachel’s exact condition into modern medical terms, though her illness seemed centered around her heart and lungs.
+As is the case with most 19th-century medical diagnoses, it is difficult to translate Rachel’s exact condition into modern medical terms, though her illness seemed centered around her heart and lungs.

 As Andrew Jackson began his campaign to gain the White House, personal and political attacks mounted.
 Degrading remarks and taunts focused on the circumstances of Rachel’s marriage to Andrew.
 Stress and depression compounded her existing health issues.